ritaribeiro23/MADSAD/README.md

-# MADSAD
+# MADSAD_Data_Mining_I
-This repository was created to archive all the code I developed during my Master's Degree.
+This repository was created to archive all the code I developed during Data Mining 1.